Skip to main content

 7 mentions Positive Neutral Negative

-The grinding aspect of the game is widely criticized for being excessively tedious and time-consuming, with players feeling that it disrespects their time.
-While some find enjoyment in the grinding mechanics and automation, many agree that the overall experience is marred by poor optimization and a lack of meaningful content.
+The grinding aspect is widely criticized for being excessively tedious and time-consuming, often feeling like a grind with little reward or progression.
+While some players find the management and automation elements somewhat enjoyable, the overall experience is marred by poor optimization and repetitive gameplay that fails to respect players' time.

 • “You'll need a second life for grinding.”